esesmuedgars/IdeaKit/README.md

 [Accelerate](https://developer.apple.com/documentation/accelerate) framework provides Apple developers with a high-performance, energy-efficient computation library for large-scale mathematical or image-based calculations.
 It uses the vector-processing capabilities on CPUs to perform calculations quickly while maintaining efficient energy usage.
 Learn how to process images using Accelerate and vImage in a SwiftUI application in [tutorial](https://www.raywenderlich.com/19456196-swift-accelerate-and-vimage-getting-started) by [Bill Morefield](https://twitter.com/bmorefield).

-### Re-creating Apple Photos layout and animations with compositional Layout
+### Re-creating Apple Photos layout and animations with compositional layout

 During WWDC 2019, Apple introduced declarative `UICollectionViewCompositionalLayout` API with the goal to simplify the development process of complex layouts in our applications.
 Learn how to re-creating Apple Photos application layout and animations in [tutorial](https://nemecek.be/blog/86/re-creating-apple-photos-layout-animations-with-compositional-layout) by [Filip Němeček](https://github.com/nemecek-filip).